-- Access your notes: Log-on to myaccess.rit.edu with your RIT username and password
+- You will access your notes at myaccess.rit.edu using your RIT username and password.

 - Make use of an audio recording device like the Livescribe Smart Pen: www.livescribe.com